I re-created the raw data-set to explain the 2009 Swiss Minaret vote from the truth table set in Table 1 in the article.

 Thus, the QCA confirms the results of the CNA.
 Yet, it only does this by introducing the analysis of logical remainders and accepting logical contradictions due to the simplifying assumptions in the process.

-political scientist, university administration specialist
+political scientist, university management specialist